yoavram/Milpitas/ms/ms.md

-Indeed, most evolutionary biology textbooks begin by describing evolution through natural selection as a process in which *"genetic changes that improve the fitness of individuals will tend to increase in frequency over time"* [@Bergstrom2012].
+Indeed, most evolutionary biology textbooks begin by describing evolution through natural selection as a process in which *"genetic changes that improve the fitness of individuals will tend to increase in frequency over time"* [@Bergstrom2012, ch.
+1.1].

-However, it is apparent that in many animals, and especially in humans, many traits are transmitted through imitation, teaching, learning, and other forms of communication that comprise *cultural evolution* [@Cavalli-Sforza1973; @Cavalli-Sforza1981; @Boyd1985; @Avital2000; @Whiten2017; @Laland2017].
+However, it is apparent that in many animals, and especially in humans, some traits are transmitted through imitation, teaching, learning, and other forms of communication that comprise *cultural evolution* [@Cavalli-Sforza1973; @Cavalli-Sforza1981; @Boyd1985; @Avital2000; @Whiten2017; @Laland2017].
 Other phenotype-modifying transmission vehicles have received increasing